cashinstinct/ebox/README.md

 1. **Copy the code:** `GE911`
 2. **Visit EBOX:** Go to ebox.ca or call their sales team at 1-844-323-EBOX (3269).
 3. **Select your plan:** Pick any qualifying internet plan (Fiber or FTTN).
 Currently, EBOX offers highly competitive rates like 500 Mbps for $50/month or 1 Gbps for $55/month (rates vary).
-4. **Apply at checkout:** During the final order summary online, or while on the phone with the agent, provide the client code `GE911`.
+4. **Apply at checkout:** During the order, or while on the phone with the agent, provide the client code `GE911`
-5. **Enjoy your discount:** Your $50 credit will automatically be applied to your second monthly bill.
+5. **Enjoy your discount:** Your $25 credit will automatically be applied to your second monthly bill.

 ## 🚀 Why choose EBOX in 2026?
 * **Bell's Fiber Network:** EBOX is a subsidiary of Bell Canada.
 You get the exact same 100% pure FTTH (Fiber to the Home) lines and reliability, but at a fraction of the cost.